What it means

 - Read directionally: is growth getting cheaper over time?

-Healthy LTV/CAC is not a universal ratio.
+There is no universal LTV/CAC ratio worth memorizing.
 The better question is whether the business becomes cheaper to grow as brand, retention, referrals, product adoption, and sales efficiency improve.

-At Nyman Media, we look for the operating pattern underneath the metric.
-If LTV is flat while CAC climbs, the issue may be targeting.
-If LTV rises but sales cycles stretch, the issue may be packaging or proof.
-If revenue grows while gross profit LTV deteriorates, the company may be buying bad growth.
+We read for the pattern underneath the metric.
+If LTV is flat while CAC climbs, the problem is probably targeting.
+If LTV rises but sales cycles stretch, the problem is probably packaging or proof.
+If revenue grows while gross profit LTV slides, the company may be buying bad growth.

-A senior fractional CMO does not use lifetime value as a dashboard decoration.
-We use it to decide where the company should concentrate, what it should stop funding, and how the go-to-market system should change.
+A fractional CMO does not treat lifetime value as a dashboard decoration.
+We use it to decide where the company should concentrate, what it should stop funding, and how the go-to-market should change.

 Segment the base